Guidelines for Students in the Online Environment

 Florida has a very broad public records law.
 Most written communications to or from College employees regarding College business affairs, including non-educational communications with College instructional faculty, are public records, available to the general public and media upon request.
 Please keep this in mind when communicating with College staff by email.

-Polk State College provides one option for remotely proctored exams through Honorlock.
+Polk State College offers multiple options for remotely proctored exams.
 Remote proctoring requires a room scan as part of the test session.
 The room scan provides an opportunity for students to display their testing space, free of any unauthorized materials or persons, to ensure the integrity of the test session.
 The entire testing session will be recorded.
-A Google Chrome extension plug-in must be installed to use this proctoring service.
-Unusual behavior is flagged and an Honorlock specialist reviews and makes notes about the behavior.
-Additionally, Honorlock uses Integrity Analytics, which means that while the exam is live, Honorlock is monitoring for attempts by the test taker to find answers to the questions on the Internet using any device, such as a smartphone, tablet, or additional computer.
-Honorlock also monitors attempts to leave the test session, open a new browser, and copy/paste questions.
-The instructor receives the report from Honorlock to review and ensure academic integrity.
+Unusual behavior is addressed and reviewed.
+Additionally, all providers use Integrity Analytics, which means that while the exam is live, proctors monitor for attempts by the test taker to find answers to the questions on the Internet using any device, such as a smartphone, tablet, or additional computer.
+The instructor receives the report to review and ensure academic integrity.
 Some instructors may require specific elements be included as part of the remote proctoring session, such as a mirror.
 Students have the option to test at a TLCC or certified testing center.
 Contact your instructor for specific guidance.
+Instructors determine which proctoring service will be utilized for each class.
+For more information, contact your instructor.

 Find out more at: https://www.polk.edu/distance-learning/remote-proctoring-option/